-i) Delivering premium receipts and policies.

-- ii) Reminding policyholder about due date of payment of renewal premium. - iii) Helping policyholder in making payment to insurers by educating him the methods and options of payments available with him.

-iv) Informing policyholder about launching of a new insurance product that may be suitable for the client.

-v) Advising policyholder about informing changes in risk to insurers and educating them about the procedures to be followed in affecting the change.

-Example: Procedure for change in nomination under life policy.
-In case of house insurance change in occupation of the building.

-vi) In case of claim advise client or his legal heir (in case of death claims) about the procedure to be followed, forms to be filled up and documents to be collected and submitted to insurers.
-If there is a need to intimidate other authorities like police, fire brigade, local authority etc. policyholders should be guided about.

-vii) Follow up claims with insurers for faster settlements.
+- Delivering premium receipts and policies. - Reminding policyholders about the due date of payment of renewal premium. - Helping policyholders in making payment to insurers by educating him the methods and options of payments available with him. - Informing policyholders about launching a new insurance product that may be suitable for the client. - Advising policyholders about informing changes in risk to insurers and educating them about the procedures to be followed in affecting the change. - Example: Procedure for change in nomination under life policy.
+In case of house insurance change in occupation of the building. - In case of claim, advise the client or his legal heir (in case of death claims) about the procedure to be followed, forms to be filled up and documents to be collected and submitted to insurers.
+If there is a need to intimidate other authorities like police, fire brigade, local authority etc. policyholders should be guided about. - Follow up claims with insurers for faster settlements.